Using Digital Technology to Create Safer Spaces

 With this as our mantra, this guide aims to support local authorities in creating and monitoring a safe spaces initiative to improve their areas and enable access to funding from the government.
 Having worked with over 200 councils of all sizes, we’ve crafted practical tips on how to publicise your project, increase engagement and gather as much feedback as possible.

-Our Safer Spaces platform is built in partnership with UN Women UK and is free to local and police authorities.
+Our Safer Spaces platform is built in partnership with UN Women UK and is free for 3 months to local and police authorities.
 Our partnership was based on the idea of creating safer streets and using digital inclusion to understand the key problems for women and girls.
 UN Women UK conducted a survey with over 1,000 respondents and revealed that almost 9 in 10 women in some cities around the world feel unsafe.
 The engagement within the survey highlighted the lack of systems in place to reduce harassment as well as the fact that many felt their voices on the issue just aren’t heard.

 By using technology, women and girls from across the country are being encouraged to drop a pin on a map to detail issues with safety specific to that area.
 More importantly, they can make suggestions about how to tackle these problems directly, leading to a more balanced and transparent approach to change.